SciSharp/TensorFlow.NET/README.md

 ![tensors_flowing](docs/assets/tensors_flowing.gif)

 ### How to use
-Download the pre-compiled dll [here](tensorflow.so) and place it in the working folder.
-This is only need for Linux and Mac OS, and already packed for Windows.

 Install TensorFlow.NET through NuGet.
 ```sh
 PM> Install-Package TensorFlow.NET
 ```

+If you are using Linux or Mac OS, please download the pre-compiled dll [here](tensorflow.so) and place it in the working folder.
+This is only need for Linux and Mac OS, and already packed into NuGet for Windows.

 Import tensorflow.net.

 ```cs
 using Tensorflow;
 ```